delamonpansie/silencer/README.md

       # block whoever tries to guess valid usernames
       - name: sshd
         re:
-          # we're matching generic auth.log here, so we need to pick lines coming from sshd first
+          # we're matching generic auth.log here, so we need to pick lines coming from sshd first.
+          # note, that we also dropping matched prefix, because we use capture group to match tail of the line.
+Contents of this capture group will be used as next line buffer.
           - ^$date_time_iso \S+ sshd\[\d+\][:]\s(.*)

           # match the offender ip.
 Since this is the only ip address in the log line, the rule is very simple
           - ^Disconnected from invalid user \S+ ($ip) port \d+ \[preauth\]

       # block whoever guessed right username but failed to provide correct pasword.
 It's safe since we have
       # ssh key authentication as our primary access method.
 Might be risky otherwise.
       - name: sshd-pam